EXECUTIVE REMUNERATION POLICY AND REPORTS

 EXECUTIVE REMUNERATION POLICY

-This policy has been prepared by the board of directors of IDEX Biometrics ASA (IDEX) in accordance with Section 6- 16a of the Norwegian Public Limited Liability Companies Act.
-The policy applies to the remuneration of the company’s executive officers, currently the Chief Executive Officer, Chief Financial Officer, and Chief Technology Officer.
+This policy has been prepared by the board of directors of IDEX Biometrics ASA (IDEX) in accordance with Section 6-16a of the Norwegian Public Limited Liability Companies Act.
+The policy applies to the remuneration of the company’s executive officers, currently the Chief Executive Officer, Chief Financial Officer, Chief Technology Officer and Chief Commercial Officer.
 The board may determine whether the policy shall also apply to other employed executives.
 The policy also applies to remuneration to elected board members for any remuneration for services beyond the tenure at the board.

 The purpose of the policy is to attract and retain the executives that the company needs.
 The policy seeks to align the interests of the executives and the shareholders and to continuously improve sustainable performance.